CodeReclaimers/neat-python/docs/glossary.rst

     :py:class:`genome.DefaultGenome` and :py:class:`iznn.IZGenome`, and the object interface is described in :ref:`genome-interface-label`.

   genomic distance
     An approximate measure of the difference between :term:`genomes <genome>`, used in dividing the population into :term:`species`.
-TODO: Explain further, put in links, etc...
+For further discussion, see the :ref:`neat-overview-label`.

   genetic distance
     The distance between two :term:`homologous` :term:`genes <gene>`, added up as part of the :term:`genomic distance`.
 Also sometimes used as